davestewart/axios-actions/README.md

 You can add actions to existing instances, or if greater functionality is required, you can [extend from a base class](#extending-classes) and add your own custom methods.

-## Core class
+## ApiCore

-All classes extend from the base `Api` class which contains core functionality for:
+All classes extend from the `ApiCore` class which contains base functionality for:

 - HTTP methods `get()`, `post()` and `request()`
 - event handling via `done()` and `fail()`